dcowgill/envflag/README.md

 func main() {
     listenAddr := flag.String("addr", ":8080", "server listen address")
     flag.Parse()

     envflag.SetPrefix("myapp")
     envflag.Parse()

     fmt.Printf("listenAddr is %q\n", *listenAddr)
 }
 ```

 ## Rationale

-Deploying [12-factor](https://12factor.net/config) apps means storing
-configuration in the environment.
-But it is also useful to accept command-line
-flags: they make a program easier to use and serve as documentation.

 This package connects the [standard flag package](https://godoc.org/flag) to the
 environment with a minimum of ceremony.

+[12-factor](https://12factor.net/config) apps store their configuration in the
+environment.
+It's also useful, however, to accept command-line flags: they make
+a program easier to use, and serve as documentation.

 ## Example